mrmacright/Metal-HUD-Mobile-Config/README.md

 # Metal Hud Mobile Config

-### Operate the Metal Performance HUD on iPhone & iPad, without Terminal and jailbreaking / exploits!
+### Enable the Metal Performance HUD on iPhone and iPad without using Terminal or relying on jailbreaks or exploits.

 - Quickly list connected devices and display only relevant running apps (hides system/background apps)